May 22, 2026

 To determine your loan limit, lenders will review the following information: credit score, credit history, income, DTI ratio, payment history and existing debts.

 With a high DTI, you could be denied a loan or receive a lesser amount.
-Lenders typically look for a DTI around 36%.
+Lenders typically look for a DTI of around 36%.

-No, pre-qualification doesn’t typically impact your credit.
+No, pre-qualification typically doesn’t affect your credit.

-Photo Credit: PeopleImages / Getty Images/ iStockphoto
+Photo Credit: PeopleImages / Getty Images / iStockphoto

 Rudri Bhatt Patel, CFHC™